linebender/vello/doc/roadmap_2023.md

 In addition, there are a few optional aspects to the roadmap, which will be implemented if there is demand from users or motivation from contributors:

-* Native renderering back-ends, to reduce the overhead of WebGPU, especially runtime shader compilation.
+* Native rendering back-ends, to reduce the overhead of WebGPU, especially runtime shader compilation.
 * A solution to conflation artifacts, to improve rendering quality for some classes of vector art.
 * Subpixel RGB rendering, to improve rendering quality on low-dpi LCD screens.
 * High Dynamic Range (HDR) rendering, to exploit capabilities of new displays.